 Circular Lighting Live 25 | Programme

-each focusing on a critical aspect of circularity in lighting
+each of which focus on a critical aspect of circularity in lighting

 These sessions have been designed to ensure relevance across the full supply chain,